cloudamqp/lavinmq-benchmark/AWS/README.md

 `./env_template`

 > [!NOTE]
-> For Terraform to read the variables.
-They need to be prefixed with `TF_VAR_` and are case
+> For Terraform to read the variables used in the configuration.
+They need to be prefixed
-> sensitive.
+> with `TF_VAR_` and are case sensitive.

 ## Run